-^{63-}See BCBS, Principles for sound stress testing practices and supervision, May 2009.
+64 See BCBS, Principles for sound stress testing practices and supervision, May 2009.

-- 7.9.1.
+- 7.9.
+An FMIA central counterparty should establish explicit rules and procedures that enable the FMIcentral counterparty to effect same-day and, where appropriate, intraday and multiday settlement of payment obligations on time following any individual or combined default among its participants.
+These rules and procedures should address unforeseen and potentially uncovered liquidity shortfalls and should aim to avoid unwinding, revoking, or delaying the same-day settlement of payment obligations.
+These rules and procedures should also indicate the FMI'scentral counterparty's process to replenish any liquidity resources it may employ during a stress event, so that it can continue to operate in a safe and sound manner. - 7.9.1.
 3.7.18.
-In certain extreme circumstances, the liquid resources of an FMIa central counterparty or its participants required under CCP Standard 7.3 may not be sufficient to meet the payment obligations of the FMIcentral counterparty to its participants-or the payment obligations of participants to each other within the FMI.64 In a stressed environment, for example, normally liquid assets held by an FMIa central counterparty may prove not to be sufficiently liquid to obtain sameday funding, or the liquidation period may be longer than expected.
-An FMIA central counterparty should establish explicit rules and procedures that enable the FMIcentral counterparty to effect same-day, and where appropriate, intraday and multiday settlement, of payment obligations on time following any individual or combined default among its participants.
+In certain extreme circumstances, the liquid resources of an FMla central counterparty or its participants required under CCP Standard 7.3 may not be sufficient to meet the payment obligations of the FMlcentral counterparty to its participants or the payment obligations of participants to each other within the FMl.
+In a stressed environment, for example, normally liquid assets held by an FMla central counterparty may prove not to be sufficiently liquid to obtain sameday funding, or the liquidation period may be longer than expected.
+An FMlA central counterparty should establish explicit rules and procedures that enable the FMlcentral counterparty to effect same-day, and, where appropriate, intraday and multiday settlement of payment obligations on time following any individual or combined default among its participants.
 These rules and procedures should address unforeseen and potentially uncovered liquidity shortfalls and should aim to avoid unwinding, revoking, or delaying the same-day settlement of payment obligations.
-These rules and procedures should also indicate the FMI'scentral counterparty's process to replenish any liquidity resources it may employ during a stress event, so that it can continue to operate in a safe and sound manner. - 7.9.2.
+These rules and procedures should also indicate the FMl'scentral counterparty's process to replenish any liquidity resources it may employ during a stress event, so that it can continue to operate in a safe and sound manner. - 7.9.2.
 3.7.19.
 If an FMIa central counterparty allocates potentially uncovered liquidity shortfalls to its participants, the FMIcentral counterparty should have clear and transparent rules and procedures for the allocation of shortfalls.
 These procedures could involve a funding arrangement between the FMIcentral counterparty and its participants, the mutualisation of shortfalls among participants according to a clear and transparent formula, or the use of liquidity rationing (for example, reductions in payouts to participants).
-Any allocation rule or procedure must be discussed thoroughly with and communicated clearly to participants, as well as be consistent with participants' respective regulatory liquidity risk-management requirements.
+Any allocation rule or procedure must be discussed thoroughly with and communicated clearly to participants, as well as be consistent with participants' respective regulatory liquidity risk -management requirements.
 Furthermore, an FMIa central counterparty should consider and validate, through simulations and other techniques and through discussions with each participant, the potential impact on each participant of any such same-day allocation of liquidity risk and each participant's ability to bear proposed liquidity allocations.